JustGinger888/Orinoco-Database-Assessment/README.md

 #### Table Design 03

-The questions table would extend off of the pre existing  products table and be connected to it through the product_id foreign key as to uniquely link all questions to their products.
+The questions table would extend off of the pre-existing  products table and be connected to it through the product_id foreign key as to uniquely link all questions to their products.
 Questions would consist only of descriptions and the date they were posted.
-They should all be uniquely identified ny their question ID as well.
-There is no shopper_id since questions are able to be asked annonomously as stated in our brief.
+They should all be uniquely identified by their question ID as well.
+There is no shopper_id since questions can be asked anonymously as stated in our brief.

 | Questions          | Type    | KEY | Description                                                   |
 | ------------------ |:-------:|:---:| ------------------------------------------------------------- |